the-laughing-monkey/pachyderm/README.md

 ### Create a Pipeline

 Now that we’ve got some data in our repo, it’s time to do something with it.
-Pipelines the way we work with data inside of Pachyderm.
-In other words, it’s how we do something.
-We create a pipeline’s key pieces with a JSON encoding.
+Pipelines are the way we work with data inside of Pachyderm.
+In other words, it’s how we do something useful with our files.

+We create a pipeline’s key parameters with a JSON encoding.
 For this example, we’ve already created the pipeline for you and you can find the [code on Github](https://raw.githubusercontent.com/the-laughing-monkey/pachyderm/master/video-processing.json).

 When you want to create your own pipelines later, you can refer to the full [Pipeline Specification](https://docs.pachyderm.io/en/latest/reference/pipeline_spec.html) to use more advanced options.
 Options include building your own code into a container instead of the pre-built Docker image we’ll be using here.